TynanSylvester/TyD/Proposal - patches.md

 * A way to enforce localization patches to only be able to modify certain data.
 This may have to happen outside TyD itself since it depends on context knowledge from the game.

-* Make a *patches<> context marker to mark patches.
-Anything that appears in between the <> angle brackets is parsed as a patch.
-This is a bit simpler than parsing every record individually, though it makes mixed data and patch impossible.

 ### Ideas on scoped patches

-* Add an optional `?` character at the end of the path, to mean 'optional'.
+* Add an optional `?` character to operators, to mean 'optional'.
 If the node isn't found, an optional patch will be silently ignored, whereas a standard patch would generate an error.

 * Ability to select the nth record with a given name.
 Otherwise it's quite tricky to address multiple records with the same names, since you need to use index alone.